Did you know that meditation training is offered to the traders at Goldman Sachs? Google and Salesforce are serious proponents as well.

 But can meditation and mindfulness truly make a difference in the business world?
 If so, how?

-In this short guide, you’ll learn:
+In this short guide to mindful work, you’ll learn:

 - How meditation changes the brain